-Absence due to illness should be reported to the school by phone (0151 355 1781) on the first day of absence and any subsequent days.
+Absence due to illness should be reported to the school by phone or using the ClassDojo app on the first day of absence and any subsequent days.
 School will contact parents during the first day if no satisfactory reason for absence has been received.
+The school will ask about the child's symptoms in order to record their absence accurately.

-In the majority of cases a parent's notification that their child is ill can be accepted without question or concern.
+In the majority of cases, a parent's notification that their child is ill can be accepted without question or concern.
 Schools should not routinely request that parents provide medical evidence to support illness.
 Schools are advised not to request medical evidence unnecessarily as it places additional pressure on health professionals.